Freshspective

 [email protected]

-SUPPLY JUST MEETING DEMAND FOR PAPAYA IN THE U.S.A.
-MARKET.
+SUPPLY SOMEWHAT MEETING DEMAND FOR PAPAYA IN THE USA MARKET.

-Color 25%- 50% / 12-14 brix at point of shipping, Ideal temp for Imperial Papaya is 48 degrees to avoid quality issues upon receiving.
+Color 25%- 50% / 12-14 brix at point of shipping.
+The ideal temperature for Imperial papaya is 48 degrees to avoid quality issues upon receiving.

-Crop outlook: Forecast has conditions as with less supply for the next two weeks.
+Crop Outlook: Forecast has conditions for less supply for the next two weeks.

 Pears